Four days that changed Germany

 The Greens argue that everything seems fine with nuclear until it isn’t.
 That’s true: nuclear power can never be 100 percent safe.
 Perhaps that tiny risk is too much for a responsibly society to take.

 But the environmentalists also have a tendency to exaggerate the risks.
-On yesterday’s anniversary they posted a Tweet about “tens of thousands who died, a region which remains uninhabitable due to nuclear energy.
+On yesterday’s anniversary of the Fukushima disaster they posted a Tweet about “tens of thousands who died, a region which remains uninhabitable due to nuclear energy.
 The only thing that is certain is the risk.”

 In fact, only five people died due to the reactor meltdown (the rest of the deaths were due to the earthquake) and a recent UN report found no long-term health consequences among the local population.